Hansespinosa2/Hansespinosa2.github.io/_projects/1_project.md

 related_publications: true
 ---

 This project was a group project for the course ESI4356: Decision Support Systems.
 The members of this project were Andres Espinosa, Rohan Nadgir, Kaylie Coatney, and Rodolfo Remien.
-The project was to create a decision support system for a steel manufacturing company to automate ordering decisions.
+We were tasked with creating a decision support system for a steel manufacturing company to automate ordering decisions.
 The problem statement was as follows: SteelTime would like a program to evaluate the cost to manufacture a job and provide outputs that help the company decide what products they should outsource for a job if any.

 Our solution was a comprehensive VBA module where the manufacturer could keep a input and keep a record of their clients, their orders, and their jobs to fulfill.
 The manufacturer could use this VBA module as an end-to-end solution for their business, starting at inputting client information and ending at developing a cost report and recommended solution for job fulfillment.